Interacting-Technology/ITStatsAndScores/README.md

 ## Version
 - 0.1.34

-## Important changes, additions and notices
+## What's New/Fixed & Important changes, additions and notices
+- [x] The SDK is now available as a Swift Package on GitHub. https://github.com/Interacting-Technology/ITStatsAndScores
 - [x] Since server is https NOW then there is NO NEED to set in your target info.plist "App Transport Security Settings" -> Allow Arbitrary Loads = YES
-- [x] ITStatsAndScoresDelegate has been deprecated.
-It has been renamed ITScoresDelegate
-- [x] presentScoresScreen(in viewController: UIViewController, delegate: ITScoresDelegate)
-- [x] presentHead2HeadScreen(fixtureId: String, in viewController: UIViewController)
-- [x] presentLineupsScreen(fixtureId: String, in viewController: UIViewController)
-- [x] presentLiveUpdatesScreen(fixtureId: String, in viewController: UIViewController)
-- [x] presentStatisticsScreen(fixtureId: String, in viewController: UIViewController)

-## What's New/Fixed
-- [x] Changed and new API calls to show stand alone Fixture pages Head to Head/Line Ups/Live Updates/Stats (see Important changes, additions and notices)
-- [x] Delegates 'getFollowingAndReminders' and 'setReminderButtonTappedFor' (see #Implementation for more details)
-- [x] 'getFollowingAndReminders' is triggered when configuring - ITStatsAndScoresAccess.shared.configure
-- [x] Click on set reminder bell will trigger delegate 'setReminderButtonTappedFor'
-- [x] LiteFixture screen Head to Head/Line Ups/Live Updates/Stats
 - [x] FirebaseAnalytics NOT embedded for now

-## Scores Screen Features
+## Score Center Screen Features
+- [x] See scores of past matches
-- [x] Live updates of matches
+- [x] See scores of live matches updating at near real time
+- [x] See times for future matches
+- [x] Select a day with the Day Picker to show matches on that day
+- [x] Jump to past or future matches with a Date Picker
+- [x] Filter to focus only on live matches
+- [x] Filter by Top Competitions
 - [x] Filter by Followings
 - [x] Filter by All
-- [x] Filter by Live
+- [x] Set Reminders for select matches
+- [x] Click on a match to see the Fixture Pages (Head to Head comparison, Lineups, Commentaries, Statistics)

 ## Fixture Pages Features
-- [x] LiteFixture access by clicking on a match in Scores Screen -> Match events and 4 Tabs: Head to Head/Line Ups/Live Updates/Stats
+- [x] LiteFixture access by clicking on a match in Score Center Screen
-- [x] Stand alone access to Fixture page Head to Head
-- [x] Stand alone access to Fixture page Lineups
-- [x] Stand alone access to Fixture page Statistics
 - [x] Fixture page Head to Head: Positions, Historic Rates charts, Momentum, Historic Matches
 - [x] Fixture page Line Ups: Formations, Substitutions, Substitutes, Coaches
 - [x] Fixture page Live Updates: Commentaries
 - [x] Fixture page Statistics: Possession chart, Performance charts, Radar chart

-## Disabled for this version
+- [x] Stand alone access to Fixture page Head to Head via API (see Endpoints and Delegates section)
+- [x] Stand alone access to Fixture page Lineups via API (see Endpoints and Delegates section)
+- [x] Stand alone access to Fixture page Commentaries via API (see Endpoints and Delegates section)
+- [x] Stand alone access to Fixture page Statistics via API (see Endpoints and Delegates section)

+## Limitations
-- [x] Scores screen Sports Picker.
-Shows only Football/Soccer.
-No bottom sheet selection for sports.
+- [x] Scores screen Sports Picker supports only Soccer/Football.
+No bottom sheet selection for sports

+## Endpoints and Delegates
+- [x] ITStatsAndScoresDelegate has been deprecated.
+It has been renamed ITScoresDelegate
+- [x] presentScoresScreen(in viewController: UIViewController, delegate: ITScoresDelegate)
+- [x] presentHead2HeadScreen(fixtureId: String, in viewController: UIViewController)
+- [x] presentLineupsScreen(fixtureId: String, in viewController: UIViewController)
+- [x] presentLiveUpdatesScreen(fixtureId: String, in viewController: UIViewController)
+- [x] presentStatisticsScreen(fixtureId: String, in viewController: UIViewController)
+- [x] Delegates 'getFollowingAndReminders' and 'setReminderButtonTappedFor'
+- [x] Delegate: 'getFollowingAndReminders' is triggered when configuring - ITStatsAndScoresAccess.shared.configure
+- [x] Delegate: 'setReminderButtonTappedFor' is triggered when clicking on set reminder bell of a match in Score Center

 ## Known Issues
+- [x] None

 ## Dependencies and ThirdParty sdks/libraries/frameworks
 - [x] MQTT-NIO. https://swiftpackageindex.com/sroebert/mqtt-nio